-Or via Cortana search: type Chrome, below apps section, right-click Chrome then click ‘Open file location’ from the pop-up.
+Or via taskbar search box: type Chrome, below apps section, right-click Chrome then click ‘Open file location’ from the pop-up.

-Step 2: Go to the shortcut tab from Chrome’s shortcut properties window:
+- Go to the shortcut tab from Chrome’s shortcut properties window.

 For desktop shortcut, right-click on the shortcut > click Properties > go to the Shortcut tab.

 For pinned app in the taskbar, right-click Chrome icon > right-click the icon again from the pop-up > click ‘Properties’.

 - Under the shortcut tab, in the ‘Target field’, put space at the end of the existing parameter(s) then add ‘--force-dark-mode’ (without quotes).
 Space is important to separate two or more parameters.
 For default Chrome installation, the result may look like: